About Hemat Gryffe

 Our commitment is to the vulnerable women, children and young people requiring our help, support, and protection.
 The drop-in centre at Flat 0/1, 24 Willowbank Street, Glasgow, G3 6LZ is the first point of contact for women to be referred and to receive information.

-Our vision is to continue to maintain excellence in all aspects of service provision.
+Our vision is to continue to maintain excellence in all aspects of our single sex service provision in terms of the Equality Act 2010.

 We are grateful to the support we receive from our funders for the financial support to the organisation to allow service provision to flourish.